top of page

 In his 1989 address to the American Psychological Association (APA), Martin Seligman sounded a siren call: to shift the focus of psychological research away from the myopic fascination with dysfunction and turn its attention toward well-being.
 Through his influence, research into positive emotion and "the good life" exploded into what we now identify as positive psychology.

-You will readily notice this shift in psychology if you survey the titles in your local book shop's self-help/psychology section.
+You will readily notice this shift in psychology if you survey the titles in your local bookshop's self-help/psychology section.
 No longer are they all books about trauma, addiction, depression, and anxiety.
 They also contain titles that focus on Happiness, Love, Hope, and Flourishing.

 Positive psychology is not just encouraging us to think more positively about our situations in order to feel relieved.
 Rather, it involves rigorous scientific investigation exploring the essentials of well-being.
-Instead of focusing on what causes or cures depression, researchers investigate and conduct studies on what contributes to hopefulness, happiness, and fulfilment.
+Instead of focusing on what causes or cures depression, researchers investigate and conduct studies on what contributes to hopefulness, happiness, and fulfillment.
 If depression is a result of being disconnected then positive psychology has focused its lens on the well-connected.

 A person smiling, framing their face with their fingers to form a rectangle around their eyes and mouth.